 How to install Arch Linux

 The installation steps can differ at some points depending upon whether you have a UEFI or legacy BIOS system.
-Most new system come with UEFI these days.
+Most new systems come with UEFI these days.

 But before you see how to install Arch Linux from a USB, please make sure that you have the following requirements: